-The daddelkischde 2 should always be operated with a battery, not only by external power supply.
-The charging circuit only works stable when a battery is connected.
+The daddelkischde 2 must always be operated with a battery, not only by external power supply!
+The charging circuit can be destroyed if no battery is connected.

 Even if the daddelkischde 2 is switched off by a switch, the charging circuit is still powered by the battery.
 This serves to charge the daddelkischde 2 in the off state.
 The consumption is only a few milliamps.
 Nevertheless, the battery should be disconnected if the daddelkischde is not used for a long time.

 For charging, a power supply unit with at least 1 A output power should be used.